sighupio/fury-kubernetes-logging/katalog/loki-distributed/MAINTENANCE.md

 What was customized (what differs from the helm template command):

 - Loki configuration has been moved on it's own file `configs/loki.yaml`
-- Gateway service has been renamed as loki-stack
+- Gateway service has been renamed as loki-stack to maintain compatibility with existing loki-configs
+- Configmap loki-distributed has been changed to a secret

 [github-releases]: https://github.com/grafana/helm-charts/releases?q=loki-stack&expanded=true